TomGeorgi/Ubiquitous-Computing/Laboratory_Two/Documentation.md

 -
     We chose the PS4 controller because:
-    - it reminds more of a remote controlled auto than a keyboard or a web interface.
+    - it reminds more of a remote controlled car than a keyboard or a web interface.
     - it would also be so easy to use for e.g. children
     - the connection between car and PS4 controller is very simple and fast to make.

-## 2.1.
+## 3.1.
 Advantages / Disadvantages

 -
     The advantage of the PS4 controller is its ease of use.